mattermost/docs/source/guides/use-mattermost.rst

 .. tip::

-  From Mattermost v9.1, when using Mattermost in a browser or the desktop app, you can reside both the channel sidebar and right-hand sidebar panes!
+  From Mattermost v9.1, when using Mattermost in a browser or the desktop app, you can resize both the channel sidebar and right-hand sidebar panes!